jeremistadler/faster-image/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C or Swift files, open `example/ios/FasterImageExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > @candlefinance/faster-image`.
+To edit the Objective-C or Swift files, open `example/ios/FasterImageExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > @jeremistadler/faster-image`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `candlefinance-faster-image` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `jeremistadler-faster-image` under `Android`.

 ### Commit message convention